zkol/vsadmin/README.md

      * Downlads and installs the desired stable or unstable version (even if already installed)
      * Restarts all running instances

+1. **Do all this stuff on my local multiplayer LAN-Server**
+   * Log in as the user who shall run the client and manage the LAN-Server
+   * Open a terminal, change to the directory of server.sh, and execute:
+     * same as above but without sudo: **./server.sh ...**
+   * Script result:
+     * same as above, too

 ## Roadmap